jpnt/csds/README.md

 - [ ] **csds_treemap.h** (Balanced Binary Search Tree)
   - Red-black tree that supports insertion, deletion and look-up in O(logN) time.

+- [ ] **csds_bheap.h** (Binary Heap)
+  - Complete binary tree used to store data efficiently to get the max or min item.
+  - Suitable for implementing a priority queue.

 ### Miscellaneous:

-Some of this files do not even contain structures but are still very useful are were designed to work outside of csds.
+Some of this files do not even contain structures but are still very useful and were designed to work outside of csds.

 - [x] **csds_slice.h** (Pointer + a Length)
+  - Provides a length attribute to a pointer to prevent out of bounds errors and handles them properly.
   - Intended to use with another types or data.

-- [ ] **csds_bheap.h** (Binary Heap)
-  - Complete binary tree used to store data efficiently to get the max or min item.
-  - Suitable for implementing a priority queue.

 - [x] **csds_femtotest.h** (Unit Testing Framework)
   - Intended to be the smallest possible "framework" for testing C applications.